-ESGF allows teams to work in highly distributed research environments, using unique scientific instruments, exascale-class computers, and extreme amounts of data.
+ESGF combines grid-based computing with a distributed architecture, keeping participating members sovereign while simultaneously linking them together.
+To achieve this, ESGF developers created a unique system of nodes that requires very little explicit coordination while still providing a robust “data space” for storage and computation.
+Teams work in highly distributed research environments, using unique scientific instruments, exascale-class computers, and extreme amounts of data.
 Users can access ESGF data using Web browsers, scripts, and client applications.
 A key to ESGF’s success is its ability to effectively produce, validate, and analyze research results collaboratively, so that, for example, new results generated by one team member are immediately accessible to the rest of the team, who can annotate, comment on, and otherwise interact with those results.

 The ESGF peer-to-peer architecture is based on a dynamic system of nodes—independently administered yet united by common protocols and interfaces—that interact on an equal basis and offer a broad range of user and data services, depending on how each is set up.
 Data are published, stored, and served from dozens of nodes around the globe, yet they are searchable and accessible as if they were stored in a single global archive.
 Metadata shared among projects help fully integrate the repository of data and components for usability and interoperability.
 ESGF also promotes standard conventions for data transformation, quality control, and data validation across processes and projects.